Modly Resigns As Acting Navy Chief After Firing Warship Skipper And Calling Him Stupid

 "His career prior to that was very good," Trump said of Crozier.
 "I don't want to destroy somebody for having a bad day."

 The fate of Crozier remains uncertain.
-He is reported by The New York Times to be housed in "distinguished visitors quarters" at Naval Base Guam after testing positive for coronavirus.
+He is reported by The New York Times to be housed in "distinguished visitors quarters" at Naval Base Guam after testing positive for the coronavirus.

 An official Navy investigation of Crozier's handling of the coronavirus outbreak on the Roosevelt and his efforts to draw attention to the ship's plight was to have concluded Monday.
 But according to a statement to USNI News from the Navy, it will be several more days before that report comes out.